Ministry of Trade and Industry (MTI)

-The Ministry of Trade and Industry is a ministry of the Government of Singapore that directs the formulation of policies related to the development of trade and industry in Singapore.
-It is a statutory body with the vision to promote economic growth and create good jobs.
+The Ministry of Trade and Industry is a ministry of the Government of Singapore that is responsible for the formulation of policies related to the development of trade and industry in Singapore.
+Its mission is to promote economic growth and create good jobs in Singapore.
 MTI is also tasked to ensure that Singapore’s economy continues to be competitive, be able to attract investments, and nurture a deeper base of global Singapore enterprises.

 They have instated several initiatives to improve trade and transform industries like Digital Economy Agreements, Free Trade Agreement, Multilateral & Regional Forums, International Investment Agreements, and other collaborations.